hazelcast/hazelcast/docs/design/sql/06-plan-caching.md

 ### 2.2 Data Structure

-We use `ConcurrentHashMap` to store cache plans. `PlanKey` is a key, the plan is a value.
+We use `ConcurrentHashMap` to store cached plans. `PlanKey` is a key, the plan is a value.

 ### 2.3 Maximum Size and Plan Eviction